 Large Talent Pool

 The rising talent pool dominated by engineering students has spawned a growing tech sector that comprises young, skilled, and passionate individuals.
 It makes the country ripe for investment by foreigners and domestic investors.
 A report by the Mexico News Daily showed an estimated $120 million was invested in over 300 high-tech start-ups over the last four years.

 The country is known to graduate over 100,000 engineers every year.
 The talent spreads out across the country with smaller cities like Tijuana, Merida, and Aguascalientes, providing plenty of untapped talent.
-Guadalajara, Jalisco’s capital and second largest city in Mexico, is regarded as the country’s higher education center as it has some of the best public and private universities that produce science, technology, and mathematics graduates.
-The engineers and other professionals have won several global awards and attracted international appeal for their mastery of electronic and robotic research.
+Guadalajara, Jalisco’s capital and second largest city in Mexico, is regarded as the country’s higher education center with some of the best public and private universities producing science, technology, and mathematics graduates.
+These engineers and other professionals have won several global awards and attracted international interest for their mastery of electronic and robotic research.

 Increasing Number of Tech Sector Start-Ups

 Public policies, universities and private sector initiatives during the last 20+ years have supported competitive software development programs which are already showing results and paying dividends.
 Take for example the Creative Digital City, an area of over 100,000 square feet in Guadalajara created to support and nurture the growth of tech startup companies.
 This high-tech complex which started off as a working space for small tech companies includes today firms that have grown in scale, producing tech products worth more than $21 billion worldwide.

 What the Tech Boom Means for this nation and the World